wronrohn/NextTicket/README.md

 Note that the client will run on port 3000 by default.

-# Contributions:

-## Sumit Oberoi

-Was tasked to worked on frontend.
-Ended up doing following:

-* Built all the react components (except for Speech to text)
-* Integrated APIs and Routing on Frontend
-* Integrated Firebase Authentication for email and Google Login Scheme
-* Worked with Athiban on CSS for the complete app
-* Made base component for web to speech which was refined by Davor, Chunli and Rohnit
-* Built search movies API
-* Added Tota11y across the app
-* Created App logo and other static assets except for movie and genre placeholder images for the app

-### Athiban P:

-Was tasked to work on creating API's.
-Did the following.

-* Created APIs for all the functionalities.
-* Setup Express server routes to serve all the APIs.
-* Created a seed.js script to populate the Database (MongoDB).
-* Worked on making the website responsive.
-* Coordinated with Sumit to updated APIs as bugs came in.
-* Created a python script to scrape images from https://www.allmovie.com/.
-* Misc: Bug fixing, handling edge conditions and styling.

-### Rohnit Shetty

-Was tasked to integrate WebSpeech api.
-Did the following:

-* Implemented webspeech api.
-Worked to refine it with Chunli and Davor.
-* Added basic UI styling for forms.
-* Helped add server sided api for watch lists.
-* Performed misc. implementation tasks.
-* Helped develop styling for client side app.

-## Davor Risteski

-Tasked with working on server.
-Did the following:

-* Rebuilt Python module into a persistent process with Redis pubsub.
-* Setup recommendations route with separate Redis pubsub schema for Express.
-* Setup synchronize/cache on login for Express.
-* Setup image route that serves image placeholders for movies.
-* Created and integrated User profile page.
-* Refined webspeech with additional commands, fault tolerance, and tweaked behavior.
-* Misc.
-Bug hunting, error checking, minor styling, and created placeholder images.

-## Chunli Liu

-Was tasked to integrate WebSpeech api.
-Did the following:

-* Implemented webspeech api (shared responsibility with Rhonit).
-Worked to refine with Rhonit and Davor.
-* Worked to streamline user interface.
-* Performed extensive unit, route, and component testing for both server and client.
-* Performed extensive integration testing.

 # Works Cited & Consulted

 Hill, Patrick.
 "React Second Lecture/Firebase Auth" Computer Science 554.
 Stevens Institute of Technology, New Jersey.
 21 Feb.
 2019.
 Example Project.
-# NextTicket